dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 23.2.22. `{:synthesize}` {#sec-synthesize-attr}

 The `{:synthesize}` attribute must be used on methods that have no body and return one or more fresh or mocked objects.
-To create a fresh instance of an object, use the "fresh" parameter (`{:synthesize "fresh"}`).
-To create a mocked instance of an object, use the "mock" parameter (`{:synthesize "mock"}`).
 During compilation, the postconditions associated with such a method are translated to a series of API calls to the target languages's mocking framework.
 The object returned, therefore, behaves exactly as the postconditions specify.
 If there is a possibility that this behavior violates the specifications on the object's instance methods or hardcodes the values of its fields, the compiler will throw an error but the compilation will go through.

 Currently, this compilation pass is only supported in C# and Java.
 To use it for C#, add the latest version of the Moq library to the .csproj file before